 Well, my friends, we have sadly reached the end of The Princess and the Prisoner, as this will be the final chapter.
 Thank you all for your continued support and enthusiasm; as you can see, I found it rather inspiring as this is on the verge of being a nearly 500-page novel and written in less than 30 days.
 Whoosh!
 Thanks for the inspiration, everyone!
 It means more than you know!

-I cried like a big baby when I wrote this chapter, so I hope that it manages to evoke emotions for all of you as well.
+I cried like a big baby when I wrote this chapter, so I hope that it manages to evoke the emotions for all of you as well.
 For this chapter, I implore you to use a soundtrack.
 The effect is thrilling.
 Try the Sam Yung piano version of "My Heart" by Paramore; only that version, though.
 Put it on repeat and let it carry you away.
+Enjoy!
+XO

 Chapter Fifty-Five: I Will Carry You

 The fallen queen took in her appearance and all that it represented—new beginnings, new commitment…marriage.
 The word rolled around inside her mind, a word she had always loathed, as the only marriage she had ever known had been to a lustful old man who had chosen her for her youth, her innocence, and his daughter's infatuation with her.
-That marriage had drained the life from the brunette; it had seeped into her cracked and crumbled heart, into her very soul, and cruelly siphoned away what remaining purity and joy she may have had left.
+That marriage had drained the life from her; it had seeped into her cracked and crumbled heart, into her very soul, and cruelly siphoned away what remaining purity and joy she may have had left.
 The memories still haunted her at times, the pain and the sorrow and the aching, bitter loneliness.
 It was a life she had never wished for and one that had only driven her further into the madness of her pain, twisting and coiling and manipulating until she saw only red, until she wanted only revenge and only escape.
 She had been tainted by her marriage, and she had truly believed she would never again submit herself to such a binding commitment.

 But then, there was Emma.
 The golden-haired princess who had come into her life as only a child, whose tenderness and kindness had drifted into her like a warming breeze, a ballad of love and acceptance, a promise of resurrection and redemption.
 Emma was like an awakening, a sudden rush of oxygen through dead, deflated lungs.
 She was as a burning star in the tenebrous night sky, bright and promising; a falling streak of precious light—a fulfilled wish.
 She was a vibrant pulse singing beneath Regina's fingertips, spilling into the chambers of the fallen queen's own heart and breathing life over dying embers.
 She was the art of erasure, painting the shadows of Regina's past clear.
 She was a promise.
 She was the beginning.